vanquiche/portfolio-website-template/README.md

 # Personal Portfolio Template

-**To-dos**
-- add example images
-- add live site

 I created this for my own personal portfolio website.
 If you like what you see, you’re welcome to use this project as a template for your own website.
-This project was bootstrap with Next.js.
-Next provides some great features out of the box that in my opinion, provides some of the best user and developer experience.
-Here are some of the features that I love:

-- **SEO-friendly**: Rich HTML with SSR
-- **Performance Optimization**: Images are lazy loaded, cached, and many other optimizing features!
-- **Easy Deploy**: If you choose to host with Vercel, there is no easier and faster way to get your site live
+Some of the features I've included are:

+- **Light/Dark theme toggle**
+- **Lazy loading of images**
+- **Mobile responsive**

 ## Examples

+live site link coming soon...

 ![desktop screenshot example 1](https://res.cloudinary.com/dvrs8gsj3/image/upload/v1664778785/personal-portfolio-template/Screenshot_2022-10-03_15-20-55_cubmzw.png)